-The A-segment cars like the C1 face an uncertain future and the real danger of extinction in Europe because of the Europe Union’s new CO2 requirements.
+The A-segment cars like the Citroen C1 face an uncertain future and the real danger of extinction in Europe because of the Europe Union’s new CO2 requirements.
 These are not only the toughest in the world but many feel that the new emission requirements put heavy pressure on A-segment cars with many executives saying that such requirements will push the companies to forego of IC engine versions of city cars like the C1 and to replace them with fully-electric cars.
-However putting electric technology in small cars at this time will drive up the cost and make them inaccessible to most of the target audience.
+However putting electric technology in small cars at this time will drive up the cost due to the expensive battery and make them inaccessible to most of the target audience.

-While players like Ford have vacated this segment recently, here could be where cars like Ami offer alternate solutions.
+While players like Ford, Skoda and Suzuki have vacated this segment recently, here could be where cars like Ami offer alternate solutions.
 The electric two-seater is available in long-term rent, car-sharing and in-cash options, giving buyers of different categories an option to use the vehicle.
 The Ami can be rented at 0.26 Euro per minute through car-sharing and for long term rental it costs only 19.99 Euros per month after a down payment of 2,644 Euros initially.
 The car can also be bought fully in cash for 6,000 Euros.